-THE ULTIMATE PRICE And then there are companies who pay the ultimate price of addiction: losing an employee.
+And then there are companies who pay the ultimate price of addiction: losing an employee.

 Overdose deaths at work are becoming more and more common.
 And each one leaves behind a string of tragedy and regret.
 Managers ask what they could have done differently.
 Coworkers wonder how they missed the signs.
+Family members crumble.

-And ultimately, your clients and their employees will have to find a way to continue working without someone who played an integral part on their team.
+And ultimately, your employees will have to find a way to continue working without someone who played an integral part on the team.
 They will be missed.
 Morale will suffer.
 And sadly, a lesson will be learned.

-BOTTOM LINE The emotional strain of individuals and loved ones suffering from addiction.
+The emotional strain of individuals and loved ones suffering from addiction.
 The declining health of SUD victims.
 The loss of human life to overdoses.

 These are costs of the SUD epidemic that can't be measured.
 And no amount of profit can compensate for them.

-It's time to take action.

 in costs due to the U.S. opioid crisis from 2001 to 2017.
-(Altarum)14
+(Altarum)